Lori Loughlin Joked About Spending Money On Daughter’s College Before Admissions Scandal

 “We’re going to leave it at that,” Olivia said before moving on to the next slang term.

 As previously reported by The Inquisitr, Lori Loughlin was arrested last week and let out on $1 million bail.
-Although cameras were not allowed in the court room, a sketch artist, Mona Shafer Edwards, was there to draw the actress as she faced the judge.
+Although cameras were not allowed in the courtroom, a sketch artist, Mona Shafer Edwards, was there to draw the actress as she faced the judge.

 Edwards later told Fox News that Loughlin was “defiant” and “arrogant” in the courtroom, using glasses and her hair to cover up parts of her face.